ibm-cloud-docs/satellite/storage-aws-ebs-csi-driver.md

 Note that you must delete your storage assignments before you can successfully delete your storage configuration.
 {: important}

 Note that if you remove the storage configuration, the driver is then uninstalled from all assigned clusters.
 Your PVCs, PVs, and data are not removed.
-However, you might not be able to access your data until you reinstall the driver in your cluster again.
+However, you cannot access your data until you reinstall the driver in your cluster again.
 {: important}